Turtle API reference

 degrees(fullcircle = 360.0)

-Set angle measurement units, i.e. set number of “degrees” for a full circle.
-Default value is 360 degrees.
+Set angle measurement units, i.e. set the number of “degrees” for a full circle.
+The default value is 360 degrees.

 radians()